CLEP / Biology

 Question 9: Human babies with a low birth weight and those with a high birth weight are less likely to survive than those with an average birth weight.
 This is an example which process?

-1. Directional selection
+1. Disruptive selection

-2. Disruptive selection
+2. Stabilizing selection

-3. Stabilizing selection
+3. Directional selection

 4. Punctuated equilibrium

-Correct Answer: C. Stabilizing selection
+Correct Answer: B. Stabilizing selection

 Explanation: Stabilizing selection favors intermediate traits and tends to cause traits to cluster more tightly around an optimum value.
 Directional selection causes traits to become more extreme in a favored direction.
 For example, if the fastest cheetah gets more prey and so is more likely to survive, then there is selective pressure for cheetahs to get faster and faster.
 Disruptive, or diversifying, selection favors a lot of variation.
 The human immune system is under disruptive selection, because the more variation we have in our receptors to recognize invading pathogens, the better.